Have you noticed worn parts of your Oriental or Persian carpet – even though it’s rarely used and hardly anyone every walks upon it?

 - Have it professionally cleaned regularly.

-- Check it for signs of moths and/or eggs/larvae each week.
+- Check it for signs of insects and eggs/larvae each week.

-To ensure moths don’t take up residence when storing a rug:
+To ensure pests don’t take up residence when storing a rug:

 - Make sure it’s clean (never store a dirty rug).